Olivia Culpo Grabs Her Chest While Topless By A Classic Car

 This time, Olivia rested her hands on top of her chest, as she closed her eyes and pursed her lips.
 Her tan was especially visible in the shot, as the sun lit up the sides of her leg and arms.

 As usual, Culpo has been sharing a steady stream of photos in recent weeks.
-Fans can only hope for more photos from Sports Illustrated in the near future.
+Fans can only hope for more photos from Sports Illustrated: Swimsuit Edition in the near future.

 Delivered To Your INBOX